 South Korea: 30-day VISA-FREE entry for transit passengers holding certain visas

 This one is a bit tricky.
-Even though this is a transit visa requirement, you will query IATA Travel Centre with South Korea as your destination country.
+Even though this is a transit visa requirement, you will query the IATA Travel Centre with South Korea as your destination country.

 —